francescosganga/D-HTML/README.md

 # Dynamic Backend to HTML Page
 Automatically create editor for HTML page

 ## Getting Started

-Using DB-HTML you will able to edit HTML template file from your browser.
+Using D-HTML you will able to edit HTML template file from your browser.

 ### Prerequisites

 You (will) need to have:
 * Apache Server (With PHP Support)
-* MySQL Database
+* MySQL Database (future improvements)

 ### Installing